fortify-ps/FortifyBugTrackerUtility/bugtracker/src/site/markdown/prep-ssc.md

 utility will consider all previously submitted issues as not having been submitted before, and thus will re-submit all relevant vulnerabilities to the target system.

+## Extra custom tags

+FortifyBugTrackerUtility allows for storing additional information about target issues in SSC custom tags; see the `extraCustomTags` property in [SSC Vulnerabilities Configuration](config-SSCSourceVulnerabilitiesConfiguration.html).
+Of course, in order to allow FortifyBugTrackerUtility to actually store this information, the custom tags being referred to in the `extraCustomTags` property will need to be defined on SSC and assigned to the applicable application versions.

 ## Application version selection

 This information applies to all target integrations.